-Pneumonia is a condition where your lungs become infected due to bacteria, viruses, fungi, or other germs.
-When a person with an already weakened immune system gets pneumonia, it is called “pneumonia in an immunocompromised host.”
+Pneumonia is a respiratory condition.
+Pneumonia is triggered when the lungs become infected.
+This happens due to the presence of bacteria, viruses, parasites, or fungi.
+Fluid then lingers in the lungs.
+When a person with an already weakened immune system gets pneumonia, it is called “pneumonia in an immune-compromised host.”

-Having a weakened immune system means it is harder for you to fight off the germs that cause pneumonia (and other infections).
-Immediate medical intervention and careful monitoring are necessary to lower the risk of serious complications.
+Having a weakened immune system makes it harder for you to fight off germs.
+Immediate medical intervention and careful monitoring are necessary.
+Without them, you run the risk of serious complications.

-If you have a compromised immune system and have symptoms of pneumonia, contact your health care professional immediately.
+If you have a compromised immune system and develop symptoms of pneumonia, contact your doctor as soon as you can.

 The following symptoms are common signs of pneumonia: